pvamos/kafka-cluster/README.md

-# Kafka cluster seployment with Helm & Strimzi
+# Kafka cluster deployment with Helm & Strimzi

 This project deploys a **Kafka cluster** on **Kubernetes** using **Strimzi** and **Helm**.